kubb-labs/kubb/docs/reference/pluginManager/lifecycle.md

 ## buildStart

 `hookParallel`: Start of the lifecycle of a plugin.
-BuildStart is used to implement your transformation logic and also the only place where you can run _this.addFile_.
+BuildStart is used to implement your transformation logic and is also the only place where you can run _this.addFile_.

 ```typescript
 buildStart: (this: PluginContext, kubbConfig: KubbConfig) => WithPromise<void>